shopsys/monorepo-tools/docs/introduction/console-commands-for-application-management-phing-targets.md

 Useful in a development environment and during deploying to production.

+#### backend-api-oauth-keys-generate

+Generates oauth private and public key to directory `app/config/packages/oauth2/`, be careful never commit private keys.
+Generates also encryption key to file `app/config/packages/oauth2/parameters_oauth.yml`.

+These keys are used by API oauth.

 #### build-version-generate

 Generates a Symfony configuration `build-version` variable that is used to distinguish different application builds.